Changing Faces (Changing Faces album)

-Changing Faces is the self-titled debut studio album by American R&B duo Changing Faces.
+Changing Faces is the debut studio album by American R&B duo Changing Faces.
 It was released by Big Beat and Atlantic Records on August 23, 1994, in the United States.
 Changing Faces peaked at twenty-five on the US Billboard 200.
 By October 1994, it was certified gold in sales by the Recording Industry Association of America (RIAA), after sales exceeding 500,000 copies in the United States.